Skip to main content

 Voting In Person With A Mail Ballot

 If you have requested and received a mail ballot but decide to vote in person, bring your ballot with you to the polls.
-The mail ballot will be cancelled and you will be issued a new ballot at the polling location.
+The mail ballot will be canceled and voided, and you will be issued a new ballot at the polling location.

-You cannot use a mail ballot as a sample ballot in the voting booth.
-Instead, bring a sample ballot with you to use as a reference.
+You cannot use your voted mail ballot as a sample ballot in the voting booth.
+Instead, bring a sample ballot with you to use as a reference or take a photo of your voted ballot before you go vote.

 Our voter information lookup system answers several common questions from voters regarding their mail ballots.